Caladium: Public displays

 An annual festival is held during the last weekend of July in Lake Placid, Florida, home to a majority of the world's caladium fields.
 A popular activity is a tour of the fields of caladiums, the product of local growers.
-Every July since 2003, Gaylord Palms Resort & Convention Center in Kissimmee, Florida, has presented the Florida Caladium Showcase, the largest indoor and outdoor display of the plants, including new varieties.
+Every July since 2003, Gaylord Palms Resort & Convention Center in Kissimmee, Florida, has presented the Florida Caladium Showcase,a large indoor and outdoor display of the plants, including new varieties.
+In addition, Classic Caladiums of Avon Park, FL, holds an annual early September Open House caladium garden of over 2 acres in addition to farm tours.
 Many universities feature caladiums at field trials, you may also find displays at arboretums and many public gardens.

 Caladiums are tubers, not corms or bulbs.
 A corm is a compressed mass of stem tissue with a basal plate (root tissue) at the bottom and one or more "eyes" on top from which vegetative growth and flowers will appear.
 A tuber is stem tissue with various eyes which may grow vegetative growth or roots.

-Caladium Drooping
+Caladium drooping

-Caladium is a beautiful plant with astonishing leaves.
-They preferred a moderate shady place with indirect sunlight, high humidity, and a well-structured watering schedule.
+They prefer a moderate shady place with indirect sunlight, high humidity, and a well-structured watering schedule.

-Caladium is a tropical plant native to Brazil.
+Caladium is a tropical plant native to the tropical Americas.
 It is intolerant to low temperature or prolonged absence of water.
-It is essential to note that after a while without water Caladium leaves will go dormant and droop.
+After a while without water, Caladium leaves will go dormant and droop.